 In order to support children and families who experience challenges with social, emotional or mental health difficulties we may work with other services to support children.
-Agencies may include Education Support, Behaviour & Attendance Service (ESBAS), Child and Adolescent Mental Health Services (CAMHS), or Early Help services such as Family Skills Key Workers.
+Agencies may include Education Support, Behaviour & Attendance Service (ESBAS), Child and Adolescent Mental Health Services (CAMHS), or Early Help services such as Family Key Workers, which the school funds at Level 2 support.